pyrevitlabs/pyRevit/README.md

 - Setup script will create the necessary `.addin` file for Revit 2015 and 2016 to load the scripts at Revit startup.
 - Run Revit and pyRevit will automatically load.

+This package installs a tiny addon on your Revit that its sole purpose in life is to run the `__init__.py` at Revit startup.
+This addon is named RevitPythonLoader and is a fork of RevitPythonShell.
+How does it find the `__init__.py` you ask?
+Through a windows environment variable called `%pyRevit%` that it also automatically creates at installation.
+This variable points to the folder containing the `__init__.py` file.

+**About Versioning:** I'm using semantic versioning with MAJOR.MINOR.PATCH format.
+(MAJOR: incompatible API changes, MINOR: add functionality and scripts in a backwards-compatible manner, PATCH: backwards-compatible bug fixes).
+You can see your pyRevit version under `Settings -> aboutPyRevit`

 ## Using the scripts:
-After you installed pyRevit and launched Revit, the startup script will find all the individual scripts and creates the necessary UI buttons for the commands.
+After you installed pyRevit and launched Revit, the startup script will find all the individual scripts and creates the UI buttons for the commands.

 Just click on the pyRevit tab and click on the command you'd like run.
 Most command names are self-explanatory but there is a tooltip on the more complicated commands that describes the function.
 This tooltip is created from `__doc__` string inside each `.py` file.